wintercms/wn-blocks-plugin/README.md

 >**NOTE:** This is very much a WIP API and is subject to change.
 Feedback very much welcome here for ideas around how to register, manage, extend, and provide actions to the frontend.

+### Contexts

+Blocks may have one or more contexts, which defines the applicable cases where a block may be used.
+For example, you may have a Gallery block which allows only "image" blocks to be used, or a container block which allows all "content" block but does not allow another "container" block within.

+Contexts are defined in the blocks, and are controlled and limited through the Blocks form widget.

 ## Registering Blocks

 Themes can have their blocks automatically registered by placing `.block` files in the `/blocks` folder and subfolders.

 Plugins can register blocks by providing a `registerBlocks()` method in their Plugin.php file.
 The method should return an array of block definitions in the following format:

 ```php
 public function registerBlocks(): array